isaacnmm/pestpolicy-hugo2XX/content/posts/essential-oils-for-bed-bugs/index.md

 ###  **5. Bed Bug Mattress Encasements**

 Mattress encasements are intended to vacuum your entire mattress and box spring.
-Its made of tightly
-- woven material to prevent bed bugs from getting inside or out of the encasement.
+Its made of tightly-woven material to prevent bed bugs from getting inside or out of the encasement.
 When you zip your mattress inside the encasement, bed bugs that get trapped inside will neither escape nor breed.
 They will eventually starve to death.
 Bed bugs that are locked outside wont be able to get inside.

 Since the encasement has creases, the bed bugs become easy to find and remove.